 If you are feeling adventurous, grab lunch at one of the excellent Ben Youssef food stalls.

-But, if you fancy an escape from the madness head to Nomad – an eclectic mix of European and Moroccan food served on a lovely terrace overlooking Kedima Square.
+But, if you fancy an escape from the madness, head to Nomad – an eclectic mix of European and Moroccan food served on a lovely terrace overlooking Kedima Square.

 Fondouks are houses where the camel caravans from the Sahara would stop in the city.
+The ground floor was the stables, and the upstairs rooms would be rented to the traders.

-Today they are mostly workshops but they maintain their traditional design.
-The best are on Rue Dar el-Bach.
+Today, they are mostly workshops, but they maintain their traditional design.

 Just south of Rue Dar el-Bach is The Secret Garden – an oasis of calm amongst the clamour of the medina.

-There’s no better way to relax, Moroccan style, than by visiting a hammam and there are many different ways to do it.
+There’s no better way to relax, Moroccan style, than by visiting a hammam, and there are many different ways to do it.

 There is no better place to experience the hubbub of Marrakech than in the main square of Jemaa el-Fna.